-With cold and flu season just around the corner, I thought it would be nice to bring attention to key foods that we can eat everyday to keep our bodies immune defense in tip-top shape.
-I actually like to keep these foods in rotation throughout the year, especially if I plan to travel or be in a foreign country, simply due to the fact that the cold and flu bugs are definitely going to be new to my immune system.
-Furthermore, being a former teacher, as well as working with the public, I understand just how important it is to be preventative in terms of cold and flu season.
-If you are serious about your health, it is a good idea to get in the practice of introducing these foods into your weekly meal plans and better yet, start taking some of these foods and teas to work, so you can eliminate a headache or cold/flu bug before it grows worse.
-Below I provide my top foods for boosting the immune system, which also promote optimal health!
+What are some key foods we can eat everyday to boost our immune defense?
+I like to keep the below 10 immune boosting foods in rotation throughout the year, especially if I plan to travel, be around large groups or visit a foreign country.
+In fact, if you’re serious about your health, it is a good idea to get in the practice of introducing the below foods into your daily and weekly meal plans.
+Better yet, start taking some of these foods and teas to work, so you can eliminate a headache or cold/flu/virus before it grows worse.
+Below, I provide my Top 10 Immune Boosting Foods, which promote optimal health and wellness!

 Top 10 Immune Boosting Foods

 Chaga is an incredible wild mushroom with immune boosting, therapeutic properties.
 In fact, it actually grows on the sides of birch trees in colder climates like Siberia, Alaska, Northern Canada and Northern continental states in America.
 It has tremendously high antioxidant values and is so powerful it can even kill the tree in which is grows on.
 Hence, it’s ability to strengthen the immune system and fight/prevent cancer.
 The best part about this awesome fungus-like mushroom is it has a flavor that likens to coffee.
 So, it is a wonderful substitute for that coffee habit, as it won’t send your blood sugar on a roller coaster ride, nor will it increase your stress hormones.
 In fact, chaga was actually substituted for coffee during World War I and II because it enhances energy and tastes so similar to coffee.
 Find it here.

 Also check out this daily Organic Immune Defense Mushroom supplement here.